viGor027/Calebfaces/README.md

 ## Process

-To speed up the process the backbone of ConvNeXtTiny network was used, with its weights already adjusted to imagenet dataset.
+To speed up the process I used the backbone of ConvNeXtTiny, with its weights already adjusted to imagenet dataset.
-At first, I was searching for optimal class weights, training the network on a smaller dataset with stratifying by feature we want to predict, manually changing weights, then the learning rate was adjusted.
-The whole hyperparameters adjusting took about training thirteen models.
+Initially, I explored class weights by training the network on a smaller dataset with stratifying by feature we want to predict, manually adjusting weights.
+Subsequently, I selected optimal learning rate using custom callback.
+The entire hyperparameter tuning process involved training thirteen models.

 # Results